CryptoChem0000/rebalance-dashboard-sui/README-cloud-bots.md

 After that, find the button that says `Select label`, and after clicking it, select `app_kubernetes_io_instance` Next to it, there is another button that says `Select value`, click it, and select your bot (by its name).

+Finally, click on the `Run query` button at the top right, and you should see the latest logs of your bot